-It is customary to tip your guides based on your overall experience.
-For the cooks, \$75 -100+ per week per person is common.
-On sheep hunts \$1000+ is in the common range, but please base your tip on your experience.
+It is customary to tip your guides on Ibex hunts \$600-1000 per guide is in the common range, all Ibex hunts will have 2 guides, but please base your tip on your experience.
 The cost of scouting is increasing every year, this is where the guides can make back the money they spent looking for your dream ram.
 Gratuity should not reflect number of days in the field or harvest, but rather the experience you enjoyed.